 Circa 1893, when their son was born, they lived in Bellaire, Belmont County, OH.
 Details of what took them to Ohio are not known.

-By 1900, John and Berdie had migrated back to their home state, residing in Grafton, Taylor County, WV, when the federal census was taken in 1900, John was employed as a brakeman on the railroad.
+By 1900, John and Berdie had migrated back to their home state, residing in Grafton, Taylor County, WV, as per the federal census.
+In 1900, John was employed as a brakeman on the railroad.
 John's unmarried, 33-year-old sister Lilly Overfield resided in their home.
 That year, the Overfields' neighbors included their cousins David A. Fawcett and William Henry Harrison Fawcett, who operated a local dry goods mercantile store.

 Tragedy struck the family on Sept.
 3, 1903, when 18-year-old son Harry, while on a steamboat excursion on the Monongahela River near Morgantown, fell into the water and drowned.
 The news created a sensational headline in the Morgantown New Dominion, which reported to its readers: